The Seven Pillars Of Pop Up Shop Success

 We now live in the experience age, where consumers of all ages, especially millennials, are opting to spend their money seeking out and participating in experiences, rather than products as the generations before them did.
-One low-risk method of getting on the experience bandwagon, especially for digital-only brands, is to invest in a pop-up shop or pop-up retail store.
+One low-risk method of getting on the experience bandwagon, especially for digital-only brands, is to invest in a pop up shop or pop up retail store.
 Read on to learn the seven pillars of pop up shop success.

 Pop-up shops or stores can be a great way to extend your reach into new markets and put yourself in front of experience-seeking customers in the physical world.
 Here are some things to keep in mind as you start the process to see pop up shop success for your store.

 This article first appeared on The Storefront Mag.
 Storefront is a pop up retail marketplace for brands of all sizes.